VoxeLibre/VoxeLibre/mods/ITEMS/mcl_signs/README.md

 Code and font: MIT (see `LICENSE` file for details)

-Font source: 04.jp.org, some modifications and additions were made (Latin-1 and Latin-2 support) Original font license text states: "YOU MAY USE THEM AS YOU LIKE" (in about.gif file distributed with the font)
+Font source: 04.jp.org, some modifications and additions were made (Latin-1, Latin-2 & Latin-3 support)
+Original font license text states: "YOU MAY USE THEM AS YOU LIKE" (in about.gif file distributed with the font)

 License of models: GPLv3 (https://www.gnu.org/licenses/gpl-3.0.html)\